A successful close does not guarantee that the data has been

 Another thread closes the file descriptor.

-The behavior in this situation varies across systems.
-On some systems, when the file descriptor is closed, the blocking system call returns immediately with an error.
+systems, when the file descriptor is closed, the blocking system call

 A careful programmer will check the return value of